We are open - safety is our top priority!

 Do All Dentists Provide Restorative Dentistry?

 All general dentists can provide restorative dentistry although not all of them do.
 For particularly complex cases, we may need to refer you to a specialist, but most of the time, we complete the procedures in our office.
 During your initial exam, your dentist will determine the scope of work needed, and we’ll provide you with an estimate of the procedures and the associated costs.
 If you need restorative dentistry but are unable to afford it, we can help you afford the treatments you need.
-We accept most types of insurance and we have flexible financing and payment plans available, it’s our goal to be able to provide you with the high-quality, affordable treatments that you need.
+We accept most types of insurance and we have flexible financing and payment options available, it’s our goal to be able to provide you with the high-quality, affordable treatments that you need.
 Call our Peoria office to schedule your initial consultation.

 What’s the Cost for Restorative Dentistry?